 2. Set specific objectives

-As with any other lead generation initiative, you’ll need to set clear objectives that you can later use to assess your performance and the quality of the event.
+As with any other local lead generation initiative, you’ll need to set clear objectives that you can later use to assess your performance and the quality of the event.

 3. Develop your outreach strategy